What is SysML®?

 The UML for Systems Engineering RFP was developed jointly by the OMG and the International Council on Systems Engineering (INCOSE) and issued by the OMG in March 2003.
 The RFP specified the requirements for extending UML to support the needs of the systems engineering community.
 The SysML Specification was developed in response to these requirements by the diverse group of tool vendors, end users, academia, and government representatives.
 The Object Management Group announced the adoption on July 6, 2006 and the availability of OMG SysML™ v1.0 in September 2007.

 SysML Diagram Summary

 The SysML diagram types are identified in Figure 2 and summarized below.
-Refer to the OMG SysML Tutorial for an overview of the language or the APL MBSE with SysML course material for a more detailed description.
+Refer to the OMG SysML Tutorial for an overview of the language.
 (Note: Because these are large files, it is recommended that you save to your desktop by right clicking and save target)